mattkinnia/gtfs-sql-importer/README.md

 files, you can simply repeat the command (which will likely break again, and so on).

+## UPSERT support
+if importing data that would cause a key collision, using the "nocopy" option will allow UPSERT (ON CONFLICT DO NOTHING).
+    e.g. `python src/import_gtfs_to_sql.py $file nocopy  | psql -q gtfs`

 ## Modification within SQL Database

 If you are editing data within the SQL database, it is usually much faster to